Smith leads North Carolina Central against High Point after 21-point game - WTOP News

 High Point, North Carolina; Tuesday, 7 p.m.
 EST

-BOTTOM LINE: North Carolina Central plays High Point after Josh Smith scored 21 points in North Carolina Central’s 88-82 loss to the Gardner-Webb Runnin’ Bulldogs.
+BOTTOM LINE: North Carolina Central visits High Point after Josh Smith scored 21 points in North Carolina Central’s 88-82 loss to the Gardner-Webb Runnin’ Bulldogs.

-High Point finished 27-9 overall a season ago while going 15-1 at home.
-The Panthers averaged 11.9 assists per game on 27.8 made field goals last season.
+High Point finished 15-1 at home a season ago while going 27-9 overall.
+The Panthers averaged 83.9 points per game while shooting 46.2% from the field and 34.1% from 3-point distance last season.

-North Carolina Central finished 18-13 overall with a 6-9 record on the road a season ago.
-The Eagles averaged 7.6 steals, 2.7 blocks and 11.4 turnovers per game last season.
+North Carolina Central went 6-9 on the road and 18-13 overall a season ago.
+The Eagles averaged 76.6 points per game last season, 33.4 in the paint, 17.5 off of turnovers and 14.5 on fast breaks.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.